Inspector and object properties

 - Play: Unticking this box silences the note.

-- Velocity type: Chose one of two values:
+- Velocity type: Sets the MIDI velocity of notes directly.
+Chose one of two options:

-- Offset: Make the value shown in "Velocity" relative to the default of 80.
+- Offset: Make the value shown in "Velocity" relative to the previous dynamic marking.

-- Velocity: Adjust MIDI velocity of the note according to the setting chosen in "Velocity type."
+- Velocity: Set the MIDI velocity according to the option displayed in "Velocity type."

 - Fix to line: When ticked, the note is fixed to the top line of the standard 5-line staff.